Inbound Marketing and the Customer Journey: 2 Buzzwords Worth Paying Attention To

 Delight Your Base

 After the sale, continue to market to your new customers with information that delights them.
-Surveys, smart content and social monitoring are all helpful ways to nurture the relationship you enjoy and keep them coming back to you for their ongoing needs.
+The best inbound marketing strategies include surveys, smart content and social monitoring because all are helpful ways to nurture the relationship you enjoy and keep customers coming back to you for their ongoing needs.